libgit2/libgit2/README.md

 Alternatively you can point the CMake GUI tool to the CMakeLists.txt file and generate platform specific build project or IDE workspace.

+Once built, you can run the tests from the `build` directory with the command

+	$ make test

+Alternatively you can run the test suite directly using,

+	$ ./libgit2_clar

 To install the library you can specify the install prefix by setting:

 	$ cmake .. -DCMAKE_INSTALL_PREFIX=/install/prefix